keithlegg/micro_cnc_controller/README.md

 TODO:
     it currently only flashes all 8 bits ON or OFF.
-I need to bitchift the port to control single pins/channels/axes.
+I need to bitshift the port to control single pins/channels/axes.